 Having said that and having walked around the entire length of Farmoor Two I failed to find the Ruddy Shelduck in its supposed usual place on the reservoir or anywhere else for that matter.
 However two Egyptian Geese, incidentally another introduced species originally from Africa but perversely, bearing in mind the Ruddy Shelduck situation, accepted as a British species, were some compensation, being an unusual bird to find here.
 A lone adult Turnstone feeding at the water's edge was also a surprise, still in its harlequin dress plumage and presumably back from the Arctic or Greenland and stopping to feed up before taking off on yet another long flight to a destination unknown.
 Turnstones with their circumpolar breeding distribution partake in one of the most phenomenal of wader migrations.
 The distances they cover are just vast and yet here was one, essentially a bird of the seashore, gracing the mundane concrete banks of Oxfordshire's largest reservoir, much to my delight.

 Coot numbers are already building up and the majority were over on this side of Farmoor Two where the waves were at their roughest, as this was where particles of food were being churned up to the surface.
 I counted a total of three hundred and sixty Coot, scattered in groups along the reservoir edge.
-A few Mallards were mixed in with them, the drake's colours now drab and muted in their eclipse plumage which will last for another two or three months.
+A few Mallards were mixed in with them, the drake's colours now drab and muted in their eclipse plumage which will last for another couple of months.
 Even the females looked dowdy as they too moulted.

 Half way around Farmoor Two, on my quest to see the Ruddy Shelduck and in amongst a large group of Coots were seven other brown ducks but these were not Mallard, being paler brown and unmarked.
 They were a female Red crested Pochard and her six, now fully grown young, still keeping together as a family.
 The young were similar in looks to the female and the only definite difference was the young had an all dark bill whereas there was a pinkish orange tip to the adult female's bill.
 They have been here ever since the young were hatched some eight weeks ago and it is good to see that so many of the young have survived.
 This must be the first time this species has bred at Farmoor although individual adults do visit the reservoir on irregular occasions.